mattglover/MGCheckbox/README.md

 ## Considerations
 You can use your own images (selected and unselected), however I would suggest you use the same dimensions for both

+## Dummy Messages to play around with webhooks

 ## License